-In order to test if a data broker buying inferences about users is judged more appropriate than a data broker buying raw data about users, we compared the results of Surveys 3 and 6.
+In order to test if a data broker buying inferences about users is judged as more appropriate than a data broker buying raw data about users, we compared the results of Surveys 3 and 6.
 Survey 3 describes scenarios where an actor (e.g., search engine) collects data (e.g., location) and creates inferences based on the data collected (e.g., medical visits) and then sells those inferences to a data broker to use (e.g., place ads).
-Survey 6 includes the same actors collecting data but then the actor sells the raw data to a data broker to use.
+Survey 6 includes the same actors collecting data but with the actor selling the raw data to a data broker to use.
 The only difference between the two scenarios is whether the data broker purchases raw data (Survey 6) or purchases inferences based on that raw data (Survey 3).

-FIGURE 6: Surveys 3 and 6 design.
+FIGURE 6: Design of Surveys 3 and 6